-The longstanding professional relationship that CDM Smith has built with both State and Commonwealth governing bodies has ensured open and ongoing communication for this Project with key stakeholders to produce a high-quality EIS and within timeframes.
-CDM Smith’s high calibre and extensive network of contacts further ensured that highly regarded sub-consultants and peer reviewers were chosen to support CDM Smith with additional technical input.
+The longstanding professional relationship that CDM Smith has built with both state and commonwealth governing bodies has ensured open and ongoing communication for this project with key stakeholders to produce a high-quality EIS and within the schedule.
+CDM Smith’s high caliber and extensive network of contacts further ensured that highly regarded sub-consultants and peer reviewers were chosen to support CDM Smith with additional technical input.

-The project contributed to existing environmental and monitoring programmes, as well as the implementation of best standard erosion and sediment control, water quality and environmental management measures.
+The project contributed to existing environmental and monitoring programs, as well as the implementation of best standard erosion and sediment control, water quality and environmental management measures.

-In 2016 Adani advised CDM Smith that the Queensland Coordinator-General had approved the SDA Application for the Project.
-This is the second of the two major approvals for the port infrastructure that CDM Smith have completed, the first being the Commonwealth Government's approval of the EIS under the EPBC Act in 2013.
-This Project is set to progress once the Carmichael port, rail and mine project is underway.
+In 2016, Adani advised CDM Smith that the Queensland Coordinator-General had approved the SDA Application for the project.
+This is the second of the two major approvals for the port infrastructure that CDM Smith has completed, the first being the commonwealth government's approval of the EIS under the EPBC Act in 2013.
+This project is set to progress once the Carmichael port, rail and mine project is underway.

-The value of our contribution to this Project has been realised with CDM Smith chosen by Adani to work on the approvals process for the proposed Whyalla Solar Farm in South Australia.
-The Development Application for this Project is currently sitting with the South Australian Government for final approval.
+The value of our contribution to this project has been realized with CDM Smith chosen by Adani to work on the approvals process for the proposed Whyalla Solar Farm in South Australia.
+The development application for this project is currently sitting with the South Australian Government for final approval.

-A further flow-on opportunity from this Project has seen Adani Abbot Point Terminal Pty Ltd (AAPT) commission CDM Smith to assist them in reviewing the existing situation of the Port and identify viable options that align with AAPT’s future demand and functionality requirements.
+A further flow-on opportunity from this project has seen Adani Abbot Point Terminal Pty Ltd (AAPT) commission CDM Smith to assist in reviewing the existing situation of the port and identify viable options that align with AAPT’s future demand and functionality requirements.